DNR is recognized as a Yellow Ribbon Company. Learn more: www.BeyondTheYellowRibbon.org »

 Military personnel or their dependents who have a federal government access pass to federal recreational sites can get a free one-day Minnesota state park vehicle permit.
 Bring your federal access pass and military ID, and let the park attendant know your military status when you arrive.

 Any resident veteran with any level of service-connected disability can get a free one-day Minnesota state park vehicle permit.
-Bring a copy of your determination letter and a photo ID, and let the park attendant know your military status when you arrive.
+Bring a copy of your determination letter or Veterans Affairs Healthcare I.D. indicating a service connected disability and a photo ID, and let the park attendant know your military status when you arrive.

 Any veteran who has a permanent and total service–connected disability can get a free annual Minnesota state park permit.
-Present a copy of your determination letter or VA ID card to the park attendant for the free annual sticker, which must be placed on a vehicle that is owned by the veteran.
+Present a copy of your determination letter indicating a total and permanent service-connected disability to the park attendant for the free annual sticker, which must be placed on a vehicle that is owned by the veteran.
 If the vehicle transporting the veteran is not owned by the veteran with the permanent service-connected disability, you can still get a free one-day Minnesota state park permit.

 A free two-year subscription to Minnesota Conservation Volunteer, the DNR’s donor-supported magazine advocating conservation and careful use of Minnesota’s natural resources.
 Call 1-888-646-6367 and ask for the Military Personnel and Veteran offer.
 Or go to mndnr.gov/magazine.